angelicagardner/paper-collection/papers/next-decade-telecommunications-artificial-intelligence.md

   - Organizations like 3GPP, ETSI, O-RAN, and ITU developed AI frameworks and standardization for mobile networks and federated learning integration into 5G.

 - `3.
 Development of Telecommunications AI`
+  - In traditional communication systems, mathematical models are often used to describe how signals are transmitted, processed, and received, such as with modulation, noise filtering, or error correction.
+Deep Learning (DL) allows for optimization without needing these explicit models.
+Instead, it learns patterns and solutions from large amounts of data, making decisions without having a formal mathematical representation of the problem.
+  - Communication systems are structured hierarchically, like microservices in IT, optimizing subsystems independently.
+AI (especially DL) could optimize systems holistically rather than in parts.
+  - AI in telecom infrastructure is illustrated from 4 aspects: wireless access network, core network, transport network and terminal.
+  - Wireless Access Network: AI-techniques such as DNN and CNN is applied at multiple layers (physical, MAC, network) to optimize channel quality, signal detection, coding, signal processing, resource management, etc. Self-Organizing Networks (SON) aim for self-configuration and optimization, but faces commercialization struggles due to vendor-specific implementations.
+  - Core Network: NWDAF (Network Data Analytics Function) was standardized by 3GPP in 2017 to integrate AI into the 5G core network for managing mobility, QoS, and network elements - operators are testing this in 5G standalone (SA) networks.
+O-RAN developed the RIC (RAN Intelligent Controller) for AI-driven radio access network management but it is still in early trials.
+  - Transport Network: The backbone of communication, AI helps monitor, optimize, and guarantee network service quality but it's still in early stages of research.
+  - Terminal: Terminals can report performance data to optimize networks using AI in SON and OSS systems, but most AI-focus on integrating intelligence within terminals and chips.
   - ...

 - `4.
 Next Decade of Telecommunications AI`